Shifting AI Efficiency From Model-Centric to Data-Centric Compression: Introduction

 As model sizes approach hardware limits, the pace of parameter growth is flattening.
-Meanwhile, a new computational challenge has emerged: the exponential growth in \emph{token sequence lengths}.
-Figure~\ref{fig:evolution} (left) clearly shows that while from 2022 to 2024, model size primarily drove computational costs, reaching around 1000B parameters before stagnating, from 2024 onward, the dominant factor has dramatically shifted to the staggering number of processed tokens, which continues to grow exponentially.
-This trend is evident across multiple domains: language models now process context lengths orders of magnitude longer than their predecessors~\citep{llama4,yang2025Qwen3,liu2024deepseek-v3}, particularly with emerging technologies like long chain-of-thought reasoning~\citep{guo2025deepseek-r1} and multi-agent systems~\citep{han2024llm-multi-agent}, vision models must handle increasingly high-resolution images~\citep{li2024llava-ov,zhu2025internvl3,bai2025qwen2.5-vl} and longer videos~\citep{chen2024longvila,liu2025video-xl-pro}, and generative models are tasked with creating higher-resolution images~\citep{chen2024pixart-sigma,flux2024} and hour-long videos~\citep{openai2024sora}, requiring substantially more tokens and leading to overwhelming computational overhead.
-Consequently, by late 2024, the primary computational bottleneck has clearly shifted from model size to the \emph{quadratic cost of attention mechanism over these extremely long token sequences}.
+Meanwhile, a new computational challenge has emerged: the exponential growth in \emph{context sequence lengths}.
+Figure~\ref{fig:evolution} (left) shows that from 2022 to 2024, model size primarily drove computational costs, reaching around 1T parameters before stagnating.
+Since then, the dominant factor has shifted dramatically to the staggering number of processed tokens, which continues to grow exponentially.
+This trend spans multiple domains: language models now handle context lengths orders of magnitude longer than before~\cite{llama4,yang2025Qwen3}, especially with long chain-of-thought reasoning~\cite{guo2025deepseek-r1} and multi-agent systems~\cite{han2024llm-multi-agent}; vision models process increasingly high-resolution images~\cite{zhu2025internvl3,bai2025qwen2.5-vl} and longer videos~\cite{qin2025video-xl-2}; and generative models create higher-resolution images~\cite{flux2024} and hour-long videos~\cite{openai2024sora}, all requiring more tokens and causing substantial computational overhead.
+Consequently, by late 2024, the primary bottleneck has clearly shifted to the \emph{quadratic cost of the attention mechanism over these extremely long context sequences}.